 Dr. Zvia Elgali

-In 2011, Dr. Elgali joined the Graduate Program for Technology in Education at Kibbutzim College of Education, where she gives a number of courses: a course for training educators on leading educational entrepreneurship and innovation in educational systems; a course in developing critical thinking towards technology in general, and especially technology in education; and a course about promoting digital culture in education.
-In addition, she is a member of the center for social-educational entrepreneurship at the college.
+In 2011, Dr. Elgali joined the Kibbutzim College of Education, Technology and the Arts, where she teaches courses on the following topics: training educators on leading entrepreneurship and innovation in educational systems; developing critical thinking about technology in general, and technology in education in particular; and promoting digital culture in education.
+Dr. Elgali is also a member of the center for social-educational entrepreneurship at the college.